-In June 2016, we stayed in Alma, New Brunswick for a couple of days, using the cute town as a base for some hiking in the national park.
+In June 2016, we stayed in Alma, New Brunswick for a couple of days, using the cute town as a base for some hiking in Fundy National Park.
 The trails in the park are very well marked and maintained; even the parking lot bathrooms are stocked and not too pungent.

 Additional pictures are available in our Maritimes gallery (Click Here).